-From Enterprise Budgets to Cash Flow Plans
+From Enterprise Budgets to Cashflow Plans

-Once enterprise budgets are developed, a cash flow plan for the agroforestry practice can be developed.
+Once enterprise budgets are created, a cashflow plan for the agroforestry practice can be developed.
 It is important to understand that an agroforestry practice may include more than one enterprise.
-For example, a well established alley cropping practice may combine a tree enterprise with a hay and livestock enterprise.
-As mentioned earlier, often times the tree enterprise is fixed while the crop or livestock enterprises vary over time.
-Cash flow planning has two major characteristics that benefit agroforestry economic analysis; 1) a cash flow plan allows for multiple enterprises to be considered; and 2) a cash flow plan incorporates a time dimension.
+For example, a well-established alley cropping practice may combine a tree enterprise with a hay and livestock enterprise.
+As mentioned earlier, often the tree enterprise is fixed while the crop or livestock enterprises vary over time.

+Cashflow planning has two major characteristics that benefit agroforestry economic analysis:

+- Allows for multiple enterprises to be considered; - Incorporates a time dimension.

-Using a cash flow plan in conjunction with enterprise budgets can simplify the process of economic analysis by allowing the enterprise budgets to reflect the detailed information, and let the cash flow plans use minimal data to provide the analysis.
-Appendix B is an example of a cash flow plan for an alley cropping practice that uses eastern black walnut (Juglans nigra L.) along with bluegrass and white clover hay.
+Using a cashflow plan in conjunction with enterprise budgets can simplify the process of economic analysis by allowing the enterprise budgets to reflect the detailed information and let the cashflow plans use minimal data to provide the analysis.
+Appendix B has questions to aid in cashflow planning while Appendix D is an example of a cashflow plan for an alley cropping practice that uses eastern black walnut along with bluegrass and white clover hay.